wkgcass/vproxy/README.md

 #### For macos

-Use the latest `vproxy-macos` in release page.
+Use the latest `vproxy-macos` binary file in release page.

 #### For windows